 4740 Playfield Lane, Cincinnati, Ohio 45226

 The Land of Make Believe, located within the Lunken Playfield, is a kid’s dream come true.
-It offers a gigantic playground equipped with slides, bars, swings, and more so that kids can safely run around on the soft blue turf while “making believe” to their hearts content.
+It offers a gigantic playground equipped with slides, bars, swings, and more so that kids can safely run around while “making believe” to their hearts content.

 Highlights: Six slides, airplanes overhead, and plenty of shade